cmoa/teenie-week-of-play/README.md

 The Teenie Week of Play participants included:

-* Dominique Luster (this is a test), Neil Kulas, and Travis Snyder from CMOA
+* Dominique Luster, Neil Kulas, and Travis Snyder from [Carnegie Museum of Art](https://cmoa.org)
-* Golan Levin from CMU’s Frank-Ratchye STUDIO for Creative Inquiry
+* Golan Levin from CMU’s [Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org)
-* Jesse Hixson and Patrick Burke from Carney
+* Jesse Hixson and Patrick Burke from [Carney](https://carney.co)
-* Sam Ticknor and Caroline Record from the CMP Innovation Studio
+* Sam Ticknor and Caroline Record from the [Innovation Studio](https://studio.carnegiemuseums.org)

 During the week we explored four areas: Auto shortening titles, cleaning up existing subject headings, extracting names and locations from descriptions using Named Entity Recognition (NER), and verifying face recognition data using Amazon Mechanical Turk.